kimdah/Computational-physics/project5/README.md

 ## Folder structure

+### `inputs/`
+This folder contains files with input arguments for `main.exe`, and are used to run simulations with different paramaters.

 ### `src/`
 This folder contains the source code `Crank.cpp` to our program, which is linked during compilation.